NormandaleWells/CSn/README.md

 Wiki and code repository for my CS0, CS1, and CS2 classes

 This repo contains my course notes and source code for the CS0, CS1, and CS2 classes I teach at Normandale Community College, in Bloomington, MN.
 This is, and will probably forever remain, a work in progress.

+Writing software is all about problem solveing, at two different levels.
+The first is the real-world problem to be solved, for example:

+- How can I keep track of the data for a youth baseball league?
+- How can I find the outlines of objects in a photograph?
+- How can I take this data representing a 3D object and create a triangular mesh for a 3D printer?

+The second level is the problem of how to take that real-world problem solution and implement it in a way that allows a computer to efficiently execute it.

+The CSn courses are all about that second level of problem solving.

 # Table of Contents

 Here is the breakdown of topics, by course.
-Note that this is not a hard-and-fast breakdown; there are some semesters in which I may choose to incorporate some CS1 topics into CS0 or CS2, or introduce some CS2 topics into CS1.
+Note that this is not a hard-and-fast breakdown;
+there are some semesters in which I may choose to incorporate some CS1 topics into CS0 or CS2, or introduce some CS2 topics into CS1.

 [Guiding principles](Guiding-principles.md)